jometzg/acr-sync/README.md

 # Azure Container Registry selective synchronisation

 ## Scenario
 A vendor wants to supply their software in the form of container images to a customer.
 The vendor only wants to supply specific images and so places these on a public-facing Azure Container Registry (ACR) instance.
 The customer has their own ACR and does not want to make this public, nor give any vendor keys to their ACR.
-But does want to get copies of new images from their vendors when they become available.
+But does want to automatically get copies of their vendor's new images when they become available.

 ## The Approach
 Synchronise selected repositories from one Azure container registry to another.
 This is an implementation where a vendor has some repositories they wish to make available to a customer - where the customer's container registry is not necesarily public-facing.